yash2998chhabria/Web_Crawler_scrapy/README.md

 # Beyond Blue Data Crawler
-Python Script to crawl a website and form a dataset
+Python Script to crawl a beyondblue website and form a dataset